al70023/proxmox-server/Proxmox-Backup-Server/GUIDE.md

 ## Web GUI Setup

-Once the VM is installed and rebooted, run updates on the linux machine.
+Once the VM is installed and rebooted, navigate to the 'Adminstration' tab.

+Configure 'No Subscription' environment and run updates.

+Then, navigate to 'Certificates' tab and set a self-signed certificate for the web GUI.